All Episodes

 And there's a train track, right?

-Okay, so the train goes from Chicago to Detroit, can it go anywhere else except from Chicago to Detroit or back again?
+Can it go anywhere else except from Chicago to Detroit or back again?

-It's on a train track.
+It's on the train track, right?

-Right, can't go anywhere else, right?
+It can't go anywhere else, right?

 So if I say to the driver of the train, the conductor, no, the conductor is one in the back, the driver of the train, I can't remember the name, there's some technical name.

-So if I say that the train is leaving from Chicago and going to Detroit, and I say it's totally immoral if you end up in Detroit.
+So if I say that the train is leaving from Chicago and going to Detroit, and I say, it's totally immoral if you end up in Detroit.

-You you've got to go on this train track, but it's totally immoral.
+You've got to go on this train track, but it's totally immoral.

 You're an evil person if you end up in Detroit.